the-strife-project/Strife/src/kernel/drivers/storage/FS/JOTAFS/README.md

 Some aclarations:
 - Everything is in Little-Endian.
-- The filesystem consists in the superblock, inodes, chunks, and blocks.
+- The filesystem consists in the superblock, inodes, and blocks.
 - The superblock contains information about the later three.
 - An inode is an array of 128 bytes containing all metadata about a file but its name.
 - A block is a sector containing raw data (the contents of a file).